Meetings and meeting tools

 They generally take between 30 and 45 minutes, and involve a few chunks of time: between five and eight minutes to write down what worked, between five and eight minutes to write down what needs addressing, and between five and eight minutes to write down what didn’t work.
 Lastly, people can vote on issues and then discuss the most-voted-for ones as a team.
 The product of the meeting is “action items” that help the team function better next time.

 The last project-specific meeting is sprint planning.
-Sprint planning takes many forms at 18F, but the goal is to come together to decide what to do (and how to estimate the work being done) during an upcoming sprint.
+Sprint planning takes many forms, but the goal is to come together to decide what to do (and how to estimate the work being done) during an upcoming sprint.
 If it’s a team’s first time doing sprint planning, I’m also a big fan of doing a “Hopes and Fears” exercise to map out the more subconscious things motivating my teammates.

 18F Design and Development run the following meetings in addition their own team-specific all-hands meetings (which fall outside of the scope of this document):